NCAR/esds/posts/multiple_index_xarray_xoak.md

 This is a situation where using [Xoak](https://xoak.readthedocs.io/en/latest/) comes in handy.
 Xoak is an xarray extension, or add-on, which makes dealing with these irregular dimensions easier.
 It utilizes [SciPy's cKDTree adaptor](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.cKDTree.html).

-There a few greate examples on their documentation including:
+There a few great examples on their documentation including:

 - [High-level introduction](https://xoak.readthedocs.io/en/latest/examples/introduction.html)
 - [Dealing with larger data](https://xoak.readthedocs.io/en/latest/examples/dask_support.html)